 1964 (Jul.
 23) - Julian Brian, son born to Linda Lawrence.

-It is said that Brian consistently asked the mothers of his children that if the child was a boy, he be named Julian.
+Legend has it that Brian requested of each mother that if the child was a boy, he be named Julian.
 Brian was an avid admirer of Jazz great Julian "Cannonball" Adderley.

 Original news article from 1969.

 ENGLAND, July 10, 1969- Scores of teenage girls wept